drchung5/katacoda-sandbox/audit-logging/step1.md

-In this step you will verify that Cassandra has been installed and is running as a service.
+In this step, you will verify that Cassandra has been installed and is running as a service.
 Next, you will connect using *cqlsh* and create a keyspace and table.

 During startup, this scenario uses *apt-get* to install and start a single Cassandra node running as a service.